Your shopping cart is empty!

 Access also needs to be possible for different types of vehicles including cars, motorcycles and bicycles.
 A way to allow entry and exit on foot also needs to be included in the system design.
 Separate pedestrian gates can be specified, or the driveway gates can be set to part open for foot traffic.

 A big consideration for owners of automatic gates is access for regular or infrequent visitors including deliveries of supermarket supplies, post, milk, newspapers and larger purchases.
-Service and maintenance suppliers such as cleaners, repairers, builders, electricians, plumbers, decorators, gardeners/landscapers, equipment installers and binmen all need access through your gates onto your property.
+Service and maintenance suppliers such as cleaners, repairers, builders, electricians, plumbers, decorators, gardeners/landscapers, equipment installers and binmen all need access through your electric gates onto your property.
 And in the event of potentially serious problems, access for emergency personnel such as the police, ambulance or fire services has to be provided without delay.

 Automatic gates need space to move through as they open and close.
 Swing gates open through an arc equal to each gate’s width, and sliding gates need space longer than their length to slide into.
 Any static obstacles such as walls, trees, your house or ascending steps in the area proposed gates will move through will prevent their installation.
-Cars have to be parked clear of the same area and the family should be educated about moving gates and what they can do and what should be avoided.
+Cars have to be parked clear of the same area and the family should be educated about moving swing gates and sliding gates and what they can do and what should be avoided.

-Bi-fold swing gates are effectively normal swing gates cut in half vertically.
+Bi-fold gates are effectively normal swing gates cut in half vertically.
 This means that they require about half the space traditional swing gates travel through as they fold in the middle as they swing open.

 Bi-fold gates have to be installed carefully to ensure correct operation.
 They must be able to move through their full travel without binding on tracks or rails.